loopdash/loopdash/src/glossary/open-source.md

 title: Open Source - Loopdash
 h1: Open Source
 h2: What does it mean?
-summary: Open Source refers to the fact that the source code of Wordpress is freely available for anyone to view, modify, and distribute, allowing for a collaborative and community-driven approach to software development.
+description: Open Source refers to the fact that the source code of Wordpress is freely available for anyone to view, modify, and distribute, allowing for a collaborative and community-driven approach to software development.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly